Volunteering in Tonga

 As with most South Pacific nations, food in Tonga is heavy in protein and carbohydrates.
 Traditional foods include raw fish marinated in lemon juice (‘ota), lobster, fish, steamed pork and tropical fruits.

 Food can be bought at markets and supermarkets, and prices can vary.
-Limited gluten free products are available.
+There are a lot more local fruits and vegetables available in the local markets.
+Some supermarkets also stock gluten free and dairy free products, however these are limited and are not always available.

 Alcohol is available, and illegal drugs are not tolerated.